swansondesigns/ts-proposal-wp/docs/sections/2-requirements/blogs.md

 The system must make it easy for the marketing team to manage multiple content streams without confusion, while presenting a unified experience to website visitors.

----

-## Questions

-**Cross-referencing capabilities**: Would you like the ability to link related content across different channels?
-For example, linking a blog post about energy efficiency to a related resource article about battery storage, or connecting a news announcement to a follow-up feature interview?